 2002 – 2008

-The first brand logo consists of a schematic image of a person lifting a heavy object above their head.
-The emblem represents Atlas, the hero of Greek mythology, in honor of whom the company is named.
+The first brand logo is a schematic of a person lifting a heavy object above their head.
+The emblem represents Atlas, the hero of Greek mythology, after whom the company is named.

 Just as the titan holds up the celestial sphere, so does the company support the fundamental process of network programming.
 Without successful code writing, there would be no Internet.
-The company is committed to providing IT workers with maximum support to help them cope with tasks.
+The company is committed to providing IT workers with comprehensive support to help them complete tasks.

-The drawing is understood in any language, which is important for establishing in users’ minds the connection between the image and the firm.
+The drawing is understood in any language, which is important for establishing a connection in users’ minds between the image and the firm.

 2008 – 2011